lgreski/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Now re-aggregate the data and generate a histogram and mean / median on the data frame with mean substituted missing values.
+Next, we re-aggregate the data and generate a histogram and mean / median on the data frame with mean substituted missing values.

 ```r